If you’ve lived in your current home for a few years, you might be curious about refinancing your mortgage for a lower interest rate.

 Refinancing Through Quontic

-Qualified borrowers can refinance through Quontic if they have at least a 660 credit score and have made up to 24 on-time monthly mortgage payments.
-We have a team of mortgage experts — licensed to lend across all 50 states — to help guide you through the refinancing process with our community development loans1.
+Qualified borrowers may be able to refinance through Quontic if they have at least a 660 credit score and have made up to 24 on-time monthly mortgage payments.
+We have a team of mortgage specialists— available to lend across all 50 states — to help guide you through the refinancing process with our community development loans1.

 Quontic offers several mortgage programs for homeowners:

 - FHA loans1: For first-time homebuyers, this program requires a down payment as low as 3.5% (compared to 20% with conventional loans) and may be a good option for qualified borrowers with a less-than-stellar credit score.

 - VA loans1: This home-loan program provides 100% financing for eligible veterans and their spouses.

 - Community Development Loans1: This program may be a good option for self-employed individuals who wouldn’t qualify for a traditional loan, but have a qualifying credit score and down payment.